CausalInference/SEQTaRget/README.md

 3. Where treatment lag = 1, predict denominator from d1 model
 4. Where treatment lag = 1 AND treatment = 1, 1 - prediction (step 3)
 5. Where either excused cols are = 1, denominator = 1
-    1. This is changed in the Excused-Fix branch, but wanted to keep things where we had prior
+    1. This is changed in the Excused-Fix branch (discussed at the bottom of this README), but wanted to keep things where we had prior
 6. Limit to necessary cols

 Or the other problem could be in `internal_analysis.R` within `handler` in `lines15-22`